-IC Maskset name IC version Master identification number (1) Firmware version OST version Optional NesLib crypto library version K8H0A (2) G 0061h 1.3.2 2.2 6.3.4
+IC Maskset name IC version Master identification number (1) Firmware version OST version K8H0A F 0061h (ST33G1M2) and 0105h (ST33I1M2) 9 and A 2.2

-- 1. Part of the product information. - 2.
-This maskset K8H0A rev G corresponds to product line K8M0. - The IC maskset name is the product hardware identification.
+1. Part of the product information.

+- The IC maskset name is the product hardware identification.

-The IC version is updated for any change in hardware (i.e. part of the layers of the maskset) or in the OST software. - All along the product life, the marking on the die, a set of accessible registers and a set of specific instructions allow the customer to check the product information, providing the identification elements, as listed in Table 1: TOE components, and the configuration elements as detailed in the Data Sheet, referenced in Table 15: Guidance documentation.
+The IC version is updated for any change in hardware (i.e. part of the layers of the maskset) or in the OST software. - All along the product life, the marking on the die, a set of accessible registers and a set of specific instructions allow the customer to check the product information, providing the identification elements, as listed in Table 1: TOE components, and the configuration elements as detailed in the Data Sheet, referenced in Table 14: Guidance documentation.